 Weather can be tricky in early October.
 We will have a secure spot for you to bring whatever gear you want to have for the race.
 Decide on race day what you want to wear!
 The trail on the same weekend in 2018 was very muddy and SLICK in spots, primarily the connector which is almost a straight hill down a couple hundred feet, and some areas on Morgan Horse.
 It was a little chilly but long sleeves and a vest was sufficient.
 Who knows how 2019 will be though.
 We suggest evaluating as race day gets closer!

 There will be toilets available at the start.

 We will have one aid station that you will cross twice at approximately mile 1.5 and 3.75 as you enter/exit Morgan Horse Trail.
-If you anticipate needing additional hydration at the top of the climb, we suggest carrying your own water bottle as well.
+If you anticipate needing additional hydration at the top of the climb (which is likely), we suggest carrying your own water bottle as well.

-Driving: We will give you more specific parking directions once we have shuttle information firmed up.
-For now, just know that the trailhead is off the Old Glenn Highway in Palmer.
+Driving: The trailhead is off the Old Glenn Highway in Palmer.
 If you have never been there before and want to check it out, you turn onto Clark Wolverine Road and follow it uphill.
 Take a right turn at Huntley Road and follow it to the fork and take the right (downhill) to the parking area.
 There is a $5 fee to park there or no cost if you have a MatSu Borough parking pass.

 Race begins at Lazy Mountain Trailhead parking.